nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Typing `t/` without any input will remove all the existing tags.

 Examples:
-`edit_supplier 1 n/Johnny p/90138482 t/` edits the 1st supplier's name to `Johnny`, phone number to `90138482` and removed all of its tags.
+`edit_supplier 1 n/Johnny p/90138482 t/` edits the 1st supplier's name to `Johnny`, phone number to `90138482` and removed all of its tags
 `edit_s 3 t/Supplies Flour e/mark@example.com` replaced the 3rd supplier's tags to `Supplies Flour` and edited its email to `mark@example.com`